AvinashSinghChauhan/Water-Quality-Monitoring/Call For Code/README.md

 # KSHETRIKA
    ![alt text](https://github.com/AvinashSinghChauhan/Water-Quality-Monitoring/blob/master/Call%20For%20Code/images/Logo.png)

-COVID-19 pandemic has forced  everyone to focus on basic nessecity of life i.e Food and Water.The time when world seemed to have frozen with the impact, it became a challenge to fulfill the demand of Food and Water.
+COVID-19 pandemic has forced  everyone to focus on basic necessity of life i.e Food and Water.The time when world seemed to have frozen with the impact, it became a challenge to fulfill the demand of Food and Water.
 Farmers are the so-called ''stewards'' of agriculture.There are number of problems faced by farmers while protecting the farm product from the time of sowing to the time it reaches the market.
 # Table of Contents
 1. [PROBLEM]( #PROBLEM)